Holiday Planning | Rosh Hashanah

-The festival of Rosh Hashanah represents the Jewish New Year, or “Head of the Year,” and takes place on September 9, 2010.
+The festival of Rosh Hashanah represents the Jewish New Year, or “Head of the Year.”
 The days of Rosh Hashanah are celebrated with holiday greetings, special prayers, and sweet, festive foods to ensure sweetness in the New Year.

 Rosh Hashanah Traditions